 Review Your Employee Benefits

-Benefits are the glue that hold the ACA together, so they’re a pretty big deal.
+Benefits are the glue that holds the ACA together, so they’re a pretty big deal.
 As such, you should pay close attention to the details so that you can feel confident setting your coverage records and eventually, completing your forms 1094-C and 1095-C. That’s why it’s important to take a closer look at:

 - How benefits affect the ACA: Does your plan provide minimum essential coverage and minimum value?
 Is it considered affordable?
 You should be able to confidently answer both of those questions for all current plans, as well as any changes to your plans made during Open Enrollment.